darrenleeweber/github_crawl/README.md

     ...
     All results are saved to github_crawl_data/repo_results.json

-Responses to prompts are optional (a RETURN is acceptable).
+Responses to prompts are optional.
 Environment variables can be set to skip the prompts each time, i.e.

     $ export GITHUB_SQL={true | false} # Sqlite store is disabled by default